safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 * **Create a single transaction**

-  This method can receive an object of type `SafeTransactionDataPartial` that represents the transaction we want to execute (once the signatures are collected).
-There are some optional properties in case we want to specify them.
+  This method can take an object of type `SafeTransactionDataPartial` that represents the transaction we want to execute (once the signatures are collected).
+It accepts some optional properties as follows.

   ```js
   import { SafeTransactionDataPartial } from '@gnosis.pm/safe-core-sdk-types'